michaelcohen716/mitty/README.md

 ## Downloading Mitty

-You can download the repo and go through the steps below on your laptop, or navigate to [the deployed site here](https://mitty-app.now.sh/) and skip to [this step](#skip-step) to add to your home screen.
+You can download the repo and go through the steps below on your laptop, or navigate to [the deployed site here](https://mitty-app.now.sh/) from your mobile device and skip to [this step](#skip-step) to add to your home screen.

 * Clone this repo on a laptop or desktop
 * Run ```npm install```